GavelGap

 GovDeals Red Flag Checklist

-36 things to look for before you bid · v1 · 2026
+52 things to look for before you bid · v2 · 2026

 Use this when you're reading a listing at 2am and the deal looks too good.
 Tick every box that applies — each one is real cost the listing doesn't show you.
 If three or more land, walk away.
+Condition and logistics flags are visible in the listing — market and time flags are the ones that bury you after you win.

 ① Shipping & Removal